ringover/SIP2SMPP/README.md

-sip2smpp
+SIP to SMPP Gateway
 ========

-SIP to SMPP Gateway
+This script is designed to convert SIP MESSAGE to SMPP, and SMPP to SIP Messages.
+You can use it to create SMPP gateway to receive or send SMS via/to Sip proxy.

 Version 1.0

 ##INSTALL

   First, you need to install the "libsmpp34" library :

-> go to the folder "libsmpp34-1.10"
+Go to the folder "libsmpp34-1.10"

     ./configure
     make && make install